""

 Diabetes insipidus (DI), also called water diabetes, is an uncommon but manageable condition in which the body produces excess urine and cannot retain water properly.
 Diabetes insipidus can be life-long or temporary and mild or extreme relying on the underlying cause.

-Extreme thirst and excessive urination are two symptoms of Diabetes insipidus.
+Extreme thirst and excessive urination are common Diabetes insipidus symptoms .
 DI is caused due to a problem with a hormone called antidiuretic hormone (ADH, or vasopressin).
-The body doesn’t adequately produce ADH or the kidneys don’t utilize it correctly.
+The body doesn't adequately produce ADH, and the kidneys don't utilize it correctly.

-In severe cases, a person may excrete up to 30 liters of urine daily.
+In severe cases, a person may excrete up to 30 litres of urine daily.
 If left untreated, diabetes insipidus can result in dehydration and, eventually, coma due to the high concentration of salts in the blood, especially sodium.
-Generally, DI does not cause major problems, and patients may control the condition by maintaining a healthy hydration level in their body.
+Generally, DI does not cause major problems, and patients may control the condition by maintaining a healthy hydration level in their bodies.

 This can be more challenging for those who may have trouble managing their thirst, like newborns or older adults.
 These people may experience serious consequences, such as confusion, seizures or brain trauma.